JKI-GDM/SOCastR/README.md

 cd SOCastR
 ```

-Or download ZIP directly from GitHub and extract.
+Or download ZIP directly from GitHub/Gitea and extract.

 **Step 3: Verify Installation**